Even With A New Agreement, Brexit Is Not A Done Deal. Here's Why

 The European Union and the United Kingdom reached a new Brexit agreement on Thursday, and while it appeared to mark a big breakthrough in the years-long process, the saga doesn't end here.

-The withdrawal deal still needs approval in both the U.K. and European Parliaments.
+The withdrawal deal still needs approval in both the U.K. and European parliaments.
 Although EU leaders unanimously endorsed it in Brussels on Thursday, it faces stiff opposition in Britain's legislature, which has voted down three previous Brexit deals.

 The U.K. is scheduled to leave the EU on Oct.
 31.